 - Once an action is brought under the Connecticut FCA, it remains under seal for at least 60 days (the State can petition the Court to have the action remain under seal for longer than 60 days).

 - Employers are prohibited from retaliating against whistleblower employees.
 Retaliation includes firing, demoting, suspending, threatening, or harassing the employee.
 If the employer does retaliate, the employee is entitled to the reinstatement of their position, two times the amount of back pay, interest on the back pay, and compensation for any damages sustained because of the discrimination, including litigation costs and reasonable attorney fees.

-Connecticut FCA and Federal FCA Differences
+Connecticut False Claims Act and Federal False Claims Act Differences

 While the Connecticut FCA and the federal FCA have numerous similarities, they also have some differences:

 - Liability attaches under the Connecticut FCA for: submitting a false claim under a medical assistance program administered by the Department of Social Services for payment to the State, or making or using a false record or statement material to a false claim under a medical assistance program administered by the Department of Social Services.
 Unlike the Connecticut FCA, the federal FCA applies to any false claim submitted to the federal government.

 - Unlike the federal FCA, the Connecticut FCA does not explicitly exempt false tax claims.